 By fax: Maryland does not accept completed voter registration forms when faxed.

 VERIFYING YOUR VOTER REGISTRATION STATUS

-Online: You are considered a registered voter when you receive your Voter Notification Card from your local board of elections.
+Online: If your application is complete, you are considered a registered voter.
+If you do not receive a Voter Notification Card three weeks after you submit an application you should contact your local board of elections.
 You can also verify your registration online.